Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Introduction

 A deterministic quantizer (DQ) $Q: \mc{Y} \to \mc{Z}$ means that for each $y \in \mc{Y}$, there exists a unique $z' \in \mc{Z}$ such that

 or equivalently, we say $y$'s quantization result $Q(y)$ is a deterministic element in $\mc{Z}$.
-In this paper, a general cost function given by \eqref{eqn: cost function} is considered, which is widely adopted in the literature \cite{Burshtein92, coppersmith1999partitioning, Laber18}.
-Under such a condition, we show that there always exists at least one DQ that is optimal among all quantizers.
+For the cost function $C$ considered in this paper, we show that there always exists at least one DQ that is optimal among all quantizers.
 Due to this reason as well as that DQ is more practical than non-deterministic quantizer, we focus only on DQs in this paper.
 For any DQ $Q: \mc{Y} \to \mc{Z}$, denote $Q^{-1}(z) \subset \mc{Y}$ as the preimage of $z \in \mc{Z}$.

 For binary-input DMC, dynamic programming (DP) \cite[Section 15.3]{introAlgo01} was applied by Kurkoski and Yagi \cite{Kurkoski14} to design quantizers that maximize the mutual information (MI) between $X$ and $Z$, i.e., $I(X; Z)$.
-The complexity (refer to the computational complexity throughout this paper unless the storage complexity is specified) of this DP method was reduced \cite{Iwata14, Sakai17} by applying the SMAWK algorithm \cite{Aggarwal87}.
+The complexity (refer to the computational complexity throughout this paper unless the storage complexity is specified) of this DP method was reduced \cite{Iwata14, Sakai17} by applying the Shor-Moran-Aggarwal-Wilber-Klawe (SMAWK) algorithm \cite{Aggarwal87}.
 However, for the general $q$-ary input DMC with $q > 2$, design of the optimal quantizers that maximize $I(X; Z)$ is an NP-hard problem \cite{Nazer17, Laber18}.
-Up till now, only the necessary condition \cite{Burshtein92}, rather than the sufficient condition, has been established for the optimal quantizer; meanwhile, there only exist some suboptimal design methods in practice \cite{Kurkoski08, Sakai14, Zhang16, Hassanpour17, Laber18}.
-Moreover, to the best of our knowledge, so far no work has been reported on applying DP to the quantization of a general $q$-ary input DMC.
-This motivates the current work.
+Up till now, only the necessary condition \cite{Burshtein92, coppersmith1999partitioning}, rather than any sufficient condition, has been established for the optimal quantizer; meanwhile, there only exist some suboptimal design methods in practice \cite{Kurkoski08, Sakai14, Zhang16, Hassanpour17, Laber18}.

-In order for DP to be applied, we consider a specific type of DQ $Q: \mc{Y} \to \mc{Z}$ satisfying
+In this paper, we are not going to solve the NP-hard problem: finding an optimal DQ to minimize $C$ for a general $q$-ary input DMC.
+Instead, we consider the optimal design of a specific type of DQ $Q: \mc{Y} \to \mc{Z}$ satisfying